-After requesting competitive bids for the Bonds, the Master District has accepted the bid of FTN Financial Capital Markets (the "Initial Purchaser") to purchase the Bonds at the interest rates shown on the inside cover page of this Official Statement at a price of 99.14% of par plus accrued interest to date of delivery.
+After requesting competitive bids for the Bonds, the Master District has accepted the bid of RBC Capital Markets (the "Initial Purchaser") to purchase the Bonds at the interest rates shown on the inside cover page of this Official Statement at a price of 98.50% of par.
 No assurance can be given that any trading market will be developed for the Bonds after their sale by the Master District to the Initial Purchaser.
 The Master District has no control over the price at which the Bonds are subsequently sold, and the initial yields at which the Bonds are priced and reoffered are established by and are the sole responsibility of the Initial Purchaser.